MicrosoftDocs/office-docs-powershell/exchange/docs-conceptual/exchange-online/exchange-online-powershell-v2/app-only-auth-powershell-v2.md

   ```powershell
   Connect-ExchangeOnline -CertificateThumbPrint "012THISISADEMOTHUMBPRINT" -AppID "alpha-beta-gamma-123456" -TenantID "contosoelectronics.onmicrosoft.com" -RoutingHintUPN "admin_exo@contosoelectronics.com"
   ```
-   When CertificateThumbPrint is passed, the certificate needs to be installed in machine from where cmdlet is invoked.
-Certificate should be installed in user cert store.
+  When you use the _CertificateThumbPrint_ parameter, the certificate needs to be installed on the computer where you are running the command.
+The certificate should be installed in the user certificate store.

 - Connect using an existing service principal and client-secret: